Skip to content

 Ship the same client bundle to Android/iOS via Capacitor, which wraps it in a native webview.
 The mobile app is the frontend only -- it talks to your Jac server over HTTP, so deploy the backend separately (e.g. as an API service).

-# prerequisites: Node.js; Android: JDK + Android SDK; iOS (macOS): Xcode
+# prerequisites: Android: JDK + Android SDK; iOS (macOS): Xcode (no Node.js -- JS tooling runs on the bundled Bun)

 jac setup mobile --platform android # one-time scaffold (android/)